vmware/container-service-extension/system_tests/README.md

 |   | scope   | defines when and how often the fixture should run          | str        | 'session', 'module', 'class', 'function' | 'function'    |
 |   | autouse | if True, fixture runs automatically with respect to @scope | bool       | True, False                              | False         |

+- Fixture teardown (after yield) executes even if test raises an exception (including AssertionError)

-*Shared fixtures should be defined in **conftest.py** according to pytest conventions.
-Fixtures defined here are autodiscovered by pytest and don't need to be imported.*
+- Shared fixtures should be defined in **conftest.py** according to pytest conventions.
+Fixtures defined here are autodiscovered by pytest and don't need to be imported.

-*Fixtures specific to a test module should be defined in the module directly.*
+- Fixtures specific to a test module should be defined in the module directly.

 ---